-- Sending inappropriate or suggestive videos, pictures, or emails with co-workers
+- Sending inappropriate or suggestive videos, pictures, or emails to co-workers.

 Does employment rank matter?

-What if I’m fired for reporting sexual harassment?
+What if my employer fires me for reporting harassment?

-If you are fired after filing a sexual harassment claim in the workplace, know that it is illegal.
+If your employer fires you after filing a harassment claim in the workplace, know that it is illegal.
 You can sue for damages for wrongful termination and retaliation.

 Is it only harassment if it’s a man harassing a woman?

 Sexual harassment is not only between a man and a woman.
-It can happen between and amongst any groups of people.
-If the sexual harassment escalates because of the sexual identity of a co-worker and thus, different and unequal treatment begins, you may also be a victim of sex discrimination and harassment.
+It can happen between and amongst any group of people.
+If the harassment escalates because of the sexual identity of a co-worker and different and unequal treatment begins, you may also be a victim of sex discrimination and harassment.

-If I previously had a relationship with a coworker that has since been called off and they harass me, is it still sexual harassment?
+If a previous relationship with a co-worker ends and they harass me afterward, is it still sexual harassment?

-Because sexual harassment claims are built on the principle that the conduct is unwelcomed, so long that you have made clear the relationship is over and the conduct is not warranted or welcomed, you likely have a sexual harassment claim.
+Yes, because sexual harassment claims are built on the principle that the conduct is unwelcome.
+As long as you make it clear the relationship is over and the conduct is not welcome, you likely have a harassment claim.